deep-learning-mit/staging/_posts/2023-12-12-time-series-lstm-transformer.md

 {% include figure.html path="assets/img/2023-12-12-time-series-lstm-transformer/prediction_size_loss.png" class="img-fluid rounded z-depth-1 w-50" %}
 </div>

 Again, to get a better sense of why we see these results, we visualize the outputs.
 Since our outputs are sequences of data, to have a more clean visualization we plot only the last prediction in the sequence.
-Red is the true value while blue is predicted.
+For each graph below, red is the true value while blue is predicted value.
 <p align="center">
 <table border="0">
  <tr>